AudioKit/DunneAudioKit/Sources/DunneAudioKit/DunneAudioKit.docc/Preparing Sample Sets.md

-# Preparing sample sets for Sampler
+# Sampler sample sets

-Preparing sets of samples for **Sampler** involves four steps:
+Preparing sets of samples for **Sampler** involves a few steps and lot of testing.

+We suggest to approach it in four steps:
 1. Preparing (or acquiring) sample files
 2. Compressing sample files
 3. Creating a SFZ metadata file